-Getting started with color formatting and axis properties
+Getting started with the formatting pane

 When you’re editing a report and you have a visualization selected, the Visualizations pane appears which lets you add or change visualizations.
 Directly below the available visualizations are three icons: the Fields icon (a stack of bars), the Format icon (a roller brush), and the Analytics icon (a magnifying glass).
 In the image below the Fields icon is selected, indicated by a yellow bar below the icon.